Evidence of Progress

 - A report card or transcript from a community college, college, college distance-learning program, or home education correspondence school showing the scores for math and language arts.

-HEAV has an excellent and handy flow chart on their website that lays out the information I noted above in a very simple and clean way.
+HEAV has an excellent and handy flow chart that lays out the information noted above in a very simple and clean way.

 Which option is best for me?